zenoss/ZenPacks.zenoss.OpenStackInfrastructure/docs/kb/header.md

 * OpenStackInfrastructure ZenPack
 * OpenStack Ceilometer

+**(Note: This document is deprecated and applies only to the OpenStackInfrastructure 2.4.2 ZenPack and prior versions.)**

 Summary
 -------

 This KB concerns troubleshooting OpenStack Ceilometer integration with Zenoss.
 It includes the following sections: